apache/spark/docs/configuration.md

   <td><code>spark.streaming.kafka.maxRetries</code></td>
   <td>1</td>
   <td>
-    Maximum number of consecutive trials the driver will make in order to find the latest offsets on the leader of each partition.
+    Maximum number of consecutive retries the driver will make in order to find the latest offsets on the leader of each partition (a default value of 1 means that the driver will make a maximum of 2 attempts).
 Only applies to the new Kafka direct stream API.
   </td>
 </tr>
 </table>